 From time to time the fair value of assets associated with donor-restricted endowment funds may fall below the level that the donor or FUPMIFA requires the Organization to retain as a fund of perpetual duration.
-In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature are reported in unrestricted net assets.
-There were no such deficiencies as of September 30, 2011 and 2010.
+In accordance with U.S. GAAP, deficiencies of this nature are reported in unrestricted net assets.
+There were no such deficiencies as of September 30, 2012 and 2011.